fentontaylor/MachineLearningProject/index.md

 ```
 ##       Accuracy          Kappa  AccuracyLower  AccuracyUpper   AccuracyNull
-##          0.997          0.996          0.996          0.998          0.284
+##          0.997          0.996          0.995          0.998          0.284
 ## AccuracyPValue  McnemarPValue
 ##          0.000            NaN
 ```

 ####__Analysis__
-The random forest algorithm provides a very accurate model with 99.7% out of sample accuracy.
+The random forest algorithm provides a very accurate model with 99.7% out of sample accuracy (out of sample error rate = 0.3%).
 The only downside is that it is computationally inefficient and not easily interpretable.

 ###__Method 3: Generalized Boosted Model__